Majdoddin/lexicaps/README.md

 **www.lexicaps.com**
 Transcription and Diarization based on OpenAI's [Whisper](https://github.com/openai/whisper)

 It augments Whisper's transcription, by adding "speaker tags", so you know who says what.
-Currently it works for 2 speakers in English, making it ideal for podcasts and interviews.
+Perfect for podcasts and interviews - currently supports 2 speakers in English.

 **SOTA diarization** on top of Whisper's native features - no other diarization model needed.